roxaline/Javascript-quiz/README.md

 #### by **UWABIKIRAMARIYA Roselyne**
 ## Description
 This javascript-uiz website displays a set of questions that has to be done online by the user.
-These include the condtions that are applied to give more explanations about what is really happening when a user select an answer from each question.
+These include the conditions that are applied to give more explanations about what is really happening when a user select an answer from each question.
 21th December 2018.

 **Codes**
 ```